 Besides helping to manage driver fatigue, both the U.S. and Canadian regulators have claimed that their respective mandates will have a significant positive impact on driver and carrier administrative duties.
 Digitizing the process of tracking hours and eliminating the need for physical paperwork is estimated to save some drivers nearly 100 hours per year, and will offer some reprieve from the mountains of paperwork many administrators are all too familiar with.

 The fleet experts at Titan GPS are an excellent resource for determining your fleet’s needs and helping you find the right solution for your business.
 Our full-service solutions include training for drivers and administrators, ensuring that your business gets the most out of your investment.

 Who Needs an Electronic Logbook?

-    Despite the deadline being over a year away in Canada, it may be good practice to start researching and adding ELDs to CMV fleets to allow for an adjustment and learning period for drivers, administrators, and fleet managers before the law takes effect.
+Despite the deadline being over six months away in Canada, it may be good practice to start researching and adding ELDs to CMV fleets to allow for an adjustment and learning period for drivers, administrators, and fleet managers before the law takes effect.

 Most large carriers who operate across multiple provinces, states, and territories will recognize that they require ELDs for their fleets, but many smaller, regional carriers may be surprised to find that they also fall under their respective country’s new ELD mandate as well.